VOLUME 4 Aircraft equipment and operational authorizations

 CAT III ground and airborne equipment standards were established that were essential

-to further development of ground and airborne equipment
+to further development of ground and airborne equipment and operating concepts.

-IIIa criteria (see the current edition of Advisory Circular (AC)
+criteria (refer to the current edition of Advisory Circular (AC)

 for ground support systems, maintenance, training, and operational procedures

 and limitations.
 However, the basic concepts and the minimum airborne equipment

 · Alert height (AH) concept.